Free Mobile Home Info

 The "term" of a loan means the length of time that the loan goes on for.

-There are three ways a loan can be set up:
+There are two ways a loan can be set up:

 Let's say 5 years again, but the payment each month pays all of the interest and enough principal to get the balance paid off by the end.